danielhatton/eights/README.md

 * `<scale>` is a floating-point number, representing the scale at which the first angle projection set is to be drawn (BS 8888:2011 indicates a preference for this number being either 0.5 or 0.2); and
-* `<thepage>` is a Drawing::FeaturePage object, representing the drawing sheet to which the first angle projection set is to be added.
+* `<thepage>` is a `TechDraw::DrawPage` or `Drawing::FeaturePage`
+  object, representing the drawing sheet to which the first angle projection set is to be added.

 # Example scripts (test cases)

-Three example python scripts that make use of this module are provided, in the directory `EXAMPLES`.
+Six example python scripts that make use of this module are provided, in the directory `EXAMPLES`.
 In each case, one can run the example script by opening it in the FreeCAD GUI and pressing the GUI "Execute the macro in the editor" button.
 The expected functionality of the example scripts is as follows:

 * `Single_part.py` creates a drawing sheet showing, in first angle projection, a single part (a cube of side 100 mm), with intended